chandrashekarvt/Task-Manager/README.md

 # Task-Manager

-A Django powered web application with CRUD functionality using Django Rest API backed by an SQL database which allows filtering tasks based on priority, type of task, date/time.<br />
+A Django powered web application with CRUD functionality using Django Rest API backed by an SQL database. <br />
+Includes features like User Authentication using JWT and filtering tasks based on priority, type of task, date/time. <br/>
 A React.js front-end to allow users to experience smooth navigation between pages.<br />

 Technologies used: Django REST Framework, React.js, SQL.<br />